tanayk2610/AutoBot/Docs/DESIGN.md

 3. Subflows :
-   [S1] User requests the AutoBot to setup a virtual machine image with eclipse installed on it [S2] The AutoBot provides the list of available plugins and ask the user the select some of them.
+   [S1] User requests the AutoBot to setup a virtual machine image with eclipse installed on it [S2] The AutoBot provides the list of available plugins and ask the user to select some of them.
    [S3] The user selects desired plugins from the provided list.
-   [S4] The AutoBot create VM image and post it to the user Digital Ocean Account using packer.io
+   [S4]  AutoBot creates a VM image and provides a download link.

 4. Alternative Flows
    [E1] User wants plugins that do not exist in the list of plugins which bot can install.